-- Mondegreen: This may be how "Derek and the Dominoes" got its name.
+- Mondegreen: This may be how "Derek And The Dominos" got its name.
 Supposedly, they were originally "Eric and the Dynamos", but someone misheard it.

 - Obsession Song: A whole slew of 'em, and they're all about Pattie Boyd.
 "Layla" is the most famous example.

-- Rearrange the Song: On his Unplugged album, he did a soulful rendition of his hit with Derek & the Dominos, "Layla".
+- Rearrange the Song: On his Unplugged album, he did a soulful rendition of his hit with Derek And The Dominos, "Layla".
 His version of "Crossroads" has been covered many times.

 - Repurposed Pop Song: His second version of "After Midnight" was used in a late '80s commercial for Michelob beer.